YordanIH/Markdown/README.md

 ~~corssings~~

- and add code  with the specific language markings
+ You can format text by making it *italic* or **bold** and add code  with the specific language color markings.

 ```python
 def convert_to_celsius(tempF)